The VW-Porsche 914, manufactured between 1969 and 1976, is a sports car which was designed by Porsche in close collaboration with Volkswagen.

 We came across this beauty in Wisconsin, and since this kind of vehicle is in high demand, we figured it would be a shame not to buy it.
 During inspection, we found that some work had already been done on the car by its previous owners – funny enough, it turned out to be an extra work for us to repair the “so called already repaired” parts, but we’re back on the right track.

-The restoration of this car is currently underway.
-You can see our progress in the gallery below – we’ll make sure to add new photos along the way.
+The restoration was completted in 2022.
+You can see our progress in the gallery below – photos were added continuously.